sourcemeta/one/docs/library.md

 risk, introduces compatibility bugs, and makes governance much harder than it needs to be.

-To solve this problem, the Sourcemeta Registry ships with a growing curated set of widely-used JSON Schema collections that you can easily import into your instance.
+To solve this problem, Sourcemeta One ships with a growing curated set of widely-used JSON Schema collections that you can easily import into your instance.
 Each collection is discoverable, versioned, and maintained so you don't have to stitch together third-party copies or worry about minor drift between consumers.
 Importing a collection gives you an immediately usable,